mawuni/mawuni.github.io/_pages/about.md

 My research examines how financing, regulation, and market structure shape entrepreneurial outcomes.
 I focus on three broad areas:

-**Venture Capital and Startup Dynamics.** I study how venture capital financing affects the distribution of startup outcomes, including growth trajectories, exit paths, and failure rates.
+**Venture Capital and Startup Dynamics.** I study how venture capital financing affects startup outcomes, including growth trajectories, failure, and investor exit paths.

-**Regulation and Entrepreneurship.** I investigate how policy and institutional changes, such as worker classification laws and regulatory complexity, alter incentives for founders, investors, and workers, with consequences for firm entry, exit, and risk-taking.
+**Regulation and Entrepreneurship.** I study how policy and institutional changes, such as worker classification laws and regulatory complexity, alter incentives for founders, investors, and workers, with consequences for firm entry, exit, and risk-taking.

 **Private Markets and Investor Behavior.** I explore how information frictions and valuation opacity in private markets influence investor decisions and capital flows.